- Download the Xdebug extension compatible with your version of PHP and save it in the

 phpinfo(), and click Analyze my phpinfo() output.
 Learn more about checking the Xdebug installation in Validating the Configuration of a Debugging Engine.

 Define the Xdebug behaviour.
 Click Debug under the PHP node.
 On the Debug page that opens, specify the following settings in the Xdebug area:

-To have PhpStorm accept any incoming connections from Xdebug engines through the port specified in the Debug port field, select the Can accept external connections checkbox.
+To have PhpStorm accept any incoming connections from Xdebug engines through the port specified in the Debug port text box, select the Can accept external connections checkbox.

 - Select the Force break at the first line when no path mapping is specified checkbox to have the debugger stop as soon as it reaches and opens a file that is not mapped to any file in the project on the Servers page.
 The debugger stops at the first line of this file and Debug Tool Window.
 Variables shows the following error message: Cannot find a local copy of the file on server <path to the file on the server> and a link Click to set up mappings.
 Click the link to open the Resolve Path Mappings Problem dialog and map the problem file to its local copy.